Kashmiri language: Consonants

 Palatalization is phonemic.
 All consonants apart from those in the post-alveolar/palatal column have palatalized counterparts.

 Archaisms

 Kashmiri, as also the other Dardic languages, shows important divergences from the Indo-Aryan mainstream.
 One is the partial maintenance of the three sibilant consonants s ṣ ś of the Old Indo-Aryan period.
 For another example, the prefixing form of the number 'two', which is found in Sanskrit as dvi-, has developed into ba-/bi- in most other Indo-Aryan languages, but du- in Kashmiri (preserving the original dental stop d).
 Seventy-two is dusatath in Kashmiri, bahattar in Hindi-Urdu and Punjabi, and dvisaptati in Sanskrit.

-Certain features in Kashmiri even appear to stem from Indo-Aryan even predating the Vedic period.
-For instance, there was an /s/ > /h/ consonant shift in some words that had already occurred with Vedic Sanskrit (This tendency was complete in the Iranian branch of Indo-Iranian), yet is lacking in Kashmiri equivalents.
-The word rahit in Vedic Sanskrit and modern Hindi (meaning 'excluding' or 'without') corresponds to rost in Kashmiri.
-Similarly, sahit (meaning 'including' or 'with') corresponds to sost in Kashmiri.
+Morphophonology

+Kashmiri displays several morphophonological changes.
+These changes are as follows: